The debate over Trump's mental health

 Well, there's the question.

+Representatives Duncan Hunter of California and Mike Simpson of Idaho were said to have "burst out laughing" in February last year when told by news website The Hill that the Democrats were raising such questions.
+(Mr Simpson did say it was fair to question the president's "judgment", however.)

-Dr Frances previously said it was unfair - to people suffering from mental illnesses.
+Dr Frances previously said the debate was unfair - but to people suffering from mental illnesses.
 "Bad behaviour is rarely a sign of mental illness, and the mentally ill behave badly only rarely," he said.

 "It is a stigmatising insult to the mentally ill (who are mostly well behaved and well meaning) to be lumped with Mr Trump (who is neither)."